eed3si9n/eed3si9n.com/original/dependency-resolution-semantics.md

 ### dependency resolver

 A dependency resolver, or package manager, is a program that determines a consistent set of modules based on a set of constraints provided by the user.
-Normally the constraint specification would normally include the names of the modules and their version numbers.
+The constraint specification would normally include the names of the modules and their version numbers.
 In JVM ecosystem, Maven modules are denoted with organization name (group id) as well.
 In addition there may be more constraints like version range, excluded modules, version overrides etc.

 The three major categories of packaging are OS packages (Homebrew, Debian packages, etc), modules for specific programming languages (CPAN, RubyGem, Maven, etc), and application-specifc extensions (Eclipse plugins, IntelliJ plugins, VS Code extensions).